MicrosoftDocs/appcenter-docs/docs/push/index.md

 ## Custom Data in your notifications

 You can send optional custom data as part of the push payload.
 The data will be sent in the key-value format.
 This custom data can be intercepted in the app through Push SDK callback.
-Documentation for this can be found in the our [Push SDK docs](~/sdk/push/android.md).

 There are few reserved keywords in each platform that can be set via custom data: